22FTT1500/AS3-ASG2-MWE/README.md

-navigate to the Project Directory: cd AS3-ASG2-Mwe cmd ionic serve open web broweser and navigate to the localhost
+navigate to the Project Directory: cd AS3-ASG2-Mwe cmd ionic serve open web browser and navigate to the localhost

 # Usage Instructions
 Add Bin: